Machine Learning for Optimal Parameter Prediction in Quantum Key Distribution: Methods

 \subsection{Optimal Parameters as a Function}

-Here in this work we will use the symmetric ``4-intensity MDI-QKD protocol" \cite{mdifourintensity} as an example protocol to study parameter optimization.
-However, note that our method described in the following text can in principle also be applied to parameter optimization of other protocols too, such as finite-size BB84 \cite{finitebb84}, or asymmetric MDI-QKD \cite{mdi7intensity}, which are subject to future studies.

-Here in the symmetric case, Alice and Bob have the same distance to Charles, hence they can choose the same parameters.
+Let us consider the symmetric-channel case for MDI-QKD.
+Alice and Bob have the same distance to Charles, hence they can choose the same parameters.
 The variables here will be a set of 6 parameters, $[s, \mu, \nu, P_s, P_\mu, P_\nu]$ for finite-size parameter optimization, where $s, \mu, \nu$ are the signal and decoy intensities, and $P_s, P_\mu, P_\nu$ are the probabilities of sending them.
 Since only signal intensity $s$ in the Z basis is used for key generation, and $\mu, \nu$ in X basis are used for parameter estimation, $P_s$ is also the basis choice probability.
 We will unite these 6 parameters into one parameter vector $\vec{p}$.

 The calculation of the key rate depends not only on the intensities and the probabilities, but also on the experimental parameters, namely the distance $L$ between Alice and Bob, the detector efficiency $\eta_d$, the dark count probability $Y_0$, the basis misalignment $e_d$, the error-correction efficiency $f_e$, and the number of signals $N$ sent by Alice.
 We will unite these parameters into one vector $\vec{e}$, which we call the ``experimental parameters".